dlstreamer/dlstreamer/docs/source/get_started/install/uninstall_guide_ubuntu.md

 # Uninstall Guide Ubuntu

-## Option #1: Uninstall Intel® DL Streamer Pipeline Framework from APT repository
+## Option #1: Uninstall DL Streamer Pipeline Framework from APT repository

 If you installed via APT, just use its uninstall command: